hbowie/softdevbigideas/ideas/Take a Long-Term Economic Perspective.md

 10. As new features are added to a product, the overall complexity of the product increases, which tends to drive up maintenance costs, as it becomes more difficult to add additional features, or make additional changes.
 Such complexity also increases the cost of the eventual software replacement.

 11. Developing a new class of software that is in its early stages is often more rewarding than continued refinement of an older piece of software that has been around for years if not decades.
-For example, developing a new client for mobile devices might be more financially advantageous than further refinements to a back-office application that is already working well.
+For example, developing a new client for mobile devices might be more financially advantageous than further refinements to a back-office application that is already working reasonably well.

 12. Acquiring commercial or open-source software developed to be used by a broad range of customers with similar interests can often be more cost-effective than developing new software for a specific customer.